 On June 6, 2019, the Board of Directors approved the cessation of the production of power and energy from the Gibbons Creek Steam Electric Station ("GCSES").
 On June 28, 2019, a notification to ERCOT was made to remove GCSES from the ERCOT system, effective October 23, 2019.
 The unit was actually removed from the ERCOT system on October 30, 2019.
-For FY2019, these actions triggered the Agency to record a decommissioning/environmental remediation liability and related expenses of \$126,444,000 and a corresponding discounted receivable and related revenues of \$106,402,000 from the Member Cities, as they are obligated to pay all associated costs.
-The receivable has a balance of \$99,376,169 as of September 30, 2020, with a discounted amount of \$18,289,467.
-The receivable is discounted using rates that range from 1.80% to 2.57% in 2020.
+For FY 2019, these actions triggered the Agency to record a decommissioning/environmental remediation liability and related expenses of \$126,444,000 and a corresponding discounted receivable and related revenues of \$106,402,000 from the Member Cities, as they are obligated to pay all associated costs.
+For FY 2020, the abovementioned liability and receivable reduced to \$125,919,000 and \$99,376,000, respectively.
+On February 10, 2021, TMPA sold GCSES and all decommissioning/environmental remediation liability was transferred to the new owner.
+The net effect of the transaction (eliminating remaining decommissioning liability, member receivable, establishing an escrow on behalf of the buyer, etc.) resulted in TMPA recording a gain of \$18.3 million.